What is Mother Earth Farm?

 Frequently Asked Questions for Volunteers

-Where is Mother Earth Farm?
+Q: Where is Mother Earth Farm?

-Is experience required?
+Q: Is farming or gardening experience required?

-Can I bring a group?
+Q: Can I bring a group?